Documentation

 How to contribute to the Catalogue

-If you wish to contribute a digital edition to the Catalogue or correct an existing entry, you can do so in one of three ways:
+If you wish to contribute a digital edition to the Catalogue or correct an existing entry, you can do so in one of two ways:

-file and create a pull request. - If you're not familiar with GitHub, you can create a GitHub issue with as much information about the edition as possible (see 'Data fields' here).
-The more information you provide, the sooner the edition will appear in the Catalogue.
+.csvfile and create a pull request. - If you're not familiar with GitHub, you can create a GitHub issue with as much information about the edition as possible

 How to cite and follow the Catalogue